 Like senior members of a chapter yearning to exert some control over their new members, fraternity leaders, politicians, the media, and anti-hazing special interests have resorted to the most authoritarian forms of eradication.
 Zero-tolerance policies, extensive lobbying for state and federal-level criminalization, and mandatory anti-hazing

-There is not time for persuasion, to look back at how successful or unsuccessful similar attempts have been in the past.
-Most hazing laws just wrap up already illegal things in the name of hazing.
+There is not time for persuasion or to look back at the failure rate of similar strategies from the past.
+For example, most hazing laws just wrap up already illegal things in the name of hazing.
 Students can’t torture one another or force others to consume things.
 Well, duh.

 Our New Normal

-The greatest thought leaders in the fraternity space will say that self-government has failed.
-On this topic, the progressive fraternity leadership agree with a former fraternity CEO and now expert anti-hazing witness, David K. Easlick.
+The greatest thought leaders in the fraternity space say that self-government has failed.
+On this topic, fraternity leaders agree with a former fraternity CEO and now expert anti-hazing witness, David K. Easlick.
 He may be banned from just about any high-level fraternity conference, but it is his advice we ultimately follow under the guise of parent coalitions.

-I wonder how it has worked.
+I wonder, “How it has worked?”
 Deaths due to hazing have increased as new laws and policies have been passed.
 We know that prohibition is a cause for more dangerous, underground activity.
-Starting with “Why?” is the mantra of our era.
+The lobbying, “education,” and compliance work have made fraternities less accessible.

-Why do we keep getting the hazing equation wrong, then?
-How has the advice of hazing experts and gurus been so ineffectual?
+Why do we keep getting the hazing equation wrong?
+How has the advice of experts and gurus been so ineffectual?
 What might we do differently?

 Why Hazing Exists, Continues & Is Immune To Current Policy.

 Hazing is a form of systematic bullying in its most basic definition.
-The laws passed by all but 6 states typically use more specific, violent language, but the true issue with hazing is that it is bullying.
+The laws passed by all but 6 states typically use more specific, violent language, but the true issue with hazing stems from the fact that it’s bullying.
 Why do bullies bully?
 They want to exert influence and control and to improve their social status.

 No one dies in the vast majority of hazing cases.
 For this reason, the hysteria around hazing seems overblown to many fraternity men and women.
 The public has incomplete information and assumes that millions of undergraduate men and women are in grave danger.
 This is because we have limited the relevance of hazing to situational tragedies.

-The real problem with hazing is that it is coercive.
+Systemic bullying relies on coercion to instill fear into those being bullied.
 It does not teach new members to respect the fraternity experience and it does not teach young leaders how to be persuasive – a skill essential for a democratic/capitalist society.
-Hazing/bullying hurt one’s self esteem, and many find that the only way to repair their self esteem is to exert power and influence over others.
+Hazing/bullying hurts one’s self esteem.
+Many attempt to repair their lost esteem by exerting coercive power and influence over others.
 Enter: Fraternity leaders, their coalitions, and lawmakers.

-When these harmless hazing incidents go under the radar – because merely bringing them up would be a cause for investigations, expulsions, chapter closures and, in some cases, criminal proceedings – they go unchecked.
+When harmless hazing incidents go under the radar – because merely bringing them up would be a cause for investigations, expulsions, chapter closures, or criminal proceedings – they go unchecked.
 We only find out that hazing exists when something goes terribly wrong.
 I should not need to remind you that the Beta Theta Pi chapter at Penn State was a model chapter until one of its members died.

 Do what?
-No one knows, but if it is not written on paper then it might as well be nothing.
+No one knows, but if it is not announced in a press release then it might as well be nothing.
 If it is not supported by data (What kind of data?
-Any damn data, just give the kids a survey!) then it is nothing.
+Any data, just give the kids a survey!) then it is nothing.
 Let’s write articles talking about how something must be done.
 That’s something, right?

 The Five Exemplary Practices of Leadership

-So most students/alumni do not see the harm in their hazing.
+Many or most members do not see the harm in their hazing.
 It is the same situation for alcohol consumption.
-Most students will not die due to alcohol; they assume zero-tolerance policies are to protect others.
+Most students will not die because they binge drink; they assume zero-tolerance policies are to protect others.